javiside/ecom-clothing/README.md

 20. Added redux-persist and persisting the cart store
 21. Moved shop and directory data into their own reducer, created respective selectors and updated corresponding components with new redux flow for directory/shop
 22. Finished stripe integration, updated favicon and icon
+23. Implement code that pulls in the shop data from firestore and stores it into the shop reducer.
+Also included redux-thunk and withSpinner HOC
+24. Updated code to leverage containers for collections-overview and collection-page components